XiongPengNUS/rsome/docs/_site/index.md

 For the current version, the Gurobi solver is also needed for solving the optimization model, and you may follow [these steps](https://www.gurobi.com/documentation/9.0/quickstart_mac/ins_the_anaconda_python_di.html) to complete the solver installation.

-### The Dao of ROAD
+## The Dao of ROAD

 The ROAD package is largely inspired by [ROME](https://robustopt.com/), the very first software toolbox for robust optimization.
-We also learned many hard lessons in developing the MATLAB package [RSOME](https://www.rsomerso.com/), hence the "Dao of ROAD", which can be imported from the ROAD package.
+We also learned many hard lessons in developing the MATLAB package [RSOME](https://www.rsomerso.com/), hence the "Dao of ROAD", which is integrated in the ROAD package as an ester egg.

 ```python